-Kerry Dodd is a PhD researcher at Lancaster University, UK and Reviews Editor for Fantastika Journal.
+Kerry Dodd is a final-year PhD researcher at Lancaster University, UK and Reviews Editor for Fantastika Journal.
 His thesis, entitled "The Archaeological Weird: Excavating the Non-human," examines the intersection between archaeology and Weird fiction.
 Utilising a post-structural materialist framework, his thesis focuses on how archaeological framings can offer a re-conceptualisation of object-orientated ontology through the Weird.
 He is currently working on a monograph that explores the representation of materiality and objects in archaeological fiction.
 Kerry also works more widely in the fields of: Science Fiction (particularly Cosmic Horror and Cyberpunk), the Gothic and digital culture.

-Matthew J. Elder is a PhD candidate and tutor at the University of Waikato in Hamilton, New Zealand.
+Matthew J. Elder is a final-year PhD candidate and tutor at the University of Waikato in Hamilton, New Zealand.
 His research interests include contemporary fantasy literature, magic, and identity construction.
 Sacrifice in long-form contemporary fantasy is the subject of his doctoral research.
 He finds hope in the notion that exploring impossible worlds might help make our own world better.